dewynl/msc-ai-capstone-project/docs/dissertation.md

 However, the application of these architectures to educational domains requires careful consideration of domain-specific requirements.
 Educational content generation demands not only linguistic coherence but also pedagogical soundness, structural consistency, and alignment with established educational frameworks.
 This necessitates architectural adaptations that incorporate educational expertise while preserving the fundamental capabilities that make transformer models effective for language generation.

 The research reviewed demonstrates that transformer architectures provide a robust foundation for educational applications, but successful implementation requires thoughtful adaptation to incorporate domain-specific knowledge and constraints.
-The following sections examine how these architectural foundations can be combined with educational domain expertise and appropriate training methodologies to develop effective educational content generation systems.
+While these architectural innovations establish the technical foundation for advanced language generation, applying general-purpose architectures to specialised educational domains requires understanding how AI has been specifically adapted for educational content creation and what limitations current approaches face.

 ## 2.2 Educational Content Generation

+Having established the architectural foundations that enable sophisticated language processing, this section examines how these technical capabilities have been applied to educational contexts and identifies the specific challenges that arise when generating pedagogically sound content.

 The application of artificial intelligence to educational content creation represents a rapidly evolving field that combines advances in natural language processing with pedagogical theory and practice.
 Current approaches to automated educational content generation reveal both significant potential and specific limitations that inform the development of custom neural architectures.